Baby Oil Stains - How To Remove From Fabric, Upholstery And Carpet

 If that does not work you can mix a solution of two cups cool water and one tablespoon dishwashing liquid, and using this solution, sponge the stain with a clean white cloth, blotting at the solution until the liquid is absorbed, and the stain removed.

-Once the stain from the baby oil is gone use plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.
+Once the spot is gone use plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.

 Hint: Be sure to get the upholstery only as wet as necessary to remove the stain caused by the baby oil.